 The department is well equipped for both chemical and biochemical research and has research facilities for about 60 graduate students, postdoctoral associates, and research technicians.
 Malott Hall, where most of the medicinal chemistry laboratories are located, also houses the departments of Chemistry and Pharmacology and Toxicology.
 Anschutz Library is adjacent to the building.
-Much of the laboratory space in the department has undergone renovation and provides exceptional research laboratories for chemical synthesis and biochemical research.
+Much of the laboratory space in the department has undergone renovation and provides research laboratories for chemical synthesis and biochemical research.
 Faculty are also housed in several modern research buildings on west campus and will soon occupy space in the Integrated Science Building in central campus.
 The department has an excellent complement of modern spectroscopic, biochemical, and chromatographic instrumentation, and other specialized research instrumentation is available through cooperative arrangements with other departments.

-Advanced instrumentation and facilities are available through KU’s Molecular Structures Group.
+Advanced instrumentation and facilities are available through KU’s Molecular Structures Group (MSG).
 MSG laboratories include the Biochemical Research Service Laboratory (BRSL), the Mass Spectrometry Laboratory, the Nuclear Magnetic Resonance Laboratory, the Molecular Graphics and Modeling Laboratory, the X-ray Crystallography Laboratory, and the Protein Structure Laboratory (dedicated to macromolecular X-ray crystallography) with more than $10 million in instrumentation.